Editor’s Note: NaturalPetsHQ.com is supported by readers and may earn for purchases made through links in this post.

 So I’ve looked at dozens of non-prescription dog foods for you.
 Below are a handful of products to consider if your dog has mild to moderate pancreatitis.
 Dogs with severe disease often need to eat prescription dog food.
 Consult your veterinarian before choosing one of these products.

-My Top 3 Dog Foods for Pancreatitis (+Treats)
+My Top 3 Non-Prescription Dog Foods for Pancreatitis (+Treats)

 Solid Gold Fit & Fabulous-Alaskan Pollock Dry Dog Food